Jump ahead to:

 You have to rely on the keypress on the remote and then lights on the top of the soundbar would display for a few seconds.
 You would have to stand and look over the top of the soundbar to see what it was doing, which isn’t very practical.
 I could not live with the overly complicated way that you had to change sounds.
 If Sony had put in a front-facing display showing what settings were selected that would have helped.

 The Sony HT-X8500 Soundbar has no upfiring Speakers.
 Instead, it uses a little piece of technology called “Virtual Sound Engine” which is supposed to “deliver a cinematic, three-dimensional surround sound experience…” (Quote from Sony’s website) unfortunately that wasn’t my experience, though at the time I wished as hard as I could to believe it.

-To be transparent for the next 3 Dolby Atmos Soundbars I want to talk about I only tested them in store.
-The reason being I was not impressed with listening to them.
+To be transparent for the next 3 Dolby Atmos Soundbars I want to talk about I only tested them in-store.
+The reason was that I was not impressed with listening to them.